 - You may also use melted coconut oil for its special aroma.

-In the tutorial video for this recipe, I sprinkled Chinese five-spice powder over the dough.
+In the tutorial video for this recipe, I sprinkled homemade five-spice powder over the dough.
 Widely used in Chinese cuisine, it’s a ground spice mix consisting of star-anise, Chinese cinnamon (cassia cinnamon), cloves, Sichuan pepper and fennel seeds.
 It’s available both in mainstream supermarkets and Chinese/Asian store.

 I also like using ground Sichuan pepper for its special numbing sensation.
 Unique to Chinese cuisine, it’s really a must-have if you are keen to explore authentic Chinese flavours.
-I’ve written a complete guide to Sichuan pepper on the blog.
-You can also find instructions on how to grind it properly.

 If you don’t have these two ingredients at hand, please feel free to use other spices, such as ground black pepper, cumin & chilli powder mixture, garlic powder, etc.